chavit/Network-simplification/README.md

 ### Running the code

-To reproduce Table 1, Table 2, and Figure 3 , run
+To reproduce Table 1, Table 2, and Figure 3 run
 ```
 python main.py dir
 ```
 where `dir` is a directory with topology graphs.
-The resulting data will be written into the file `dir`.results
+The resulting data will be written into the file `dir.results`

 Example of `dir`.results:
 ```